AngryCarrot789/FramePFX/docs/TheUI.md

 a TrackViewModel and so on, and it just results in having hierarchy-based view models that match their model counterparts 1:1 pretty much)

-So this version instead uses a mix between MVC (model-view-controller) and well MV (view accessing and modifying models and vice versa) except no models contain references to any models
+So this version instead uses a mix between MVP (model-view-presenter) and well MV (view accessing and modifying models and vice versa) except no models contain references to any models